straider/coding-dojo/GNU/MSYS/README.md

 (replace C: with the drive of your choice).
 Then create an /etc/fstab file with a line that has a value similar to:
 C:/mingw /mingw
-Press ENTER to continue

-        Normalizing your MSYS environment.

-You have script /bin/awk
-You have script /bin/cmd
-You have script /bin/echo
-You have script /bin/egrep
-You have script /bin/fgrep
-You have script /bin/printf
-You have script /bin/pwd

-MinGW-1.1 has a version of make.exe within it's bin/ directory.
-Please be sure to rename this file to mingw32-make.exe once youve
-    echo installed MinGW-1.1 because it\s very deficient in function.
-Press ENTER to continue.
 ```

 ### 2.3.1.
 Users & Groups